-Psychology senior experience, counts as a Liberal Learning writing intensive course Prerequisites: PSY 299, Senior status, a minimum GPA of 2.5, and sponsorship by a faculty member

-In Lab Learning, students are involved in the central core of activity in a psychological research laboratory.
-The laboratories maintain an ongoing scholarly research program, directed by a full-time faculty member, and are run collaboratively with a team of student research assistants.
-This writing intensive course culminates in an APA style paper and oral presentation to an appropriate audience.
-Cross-listed with PSY 390.
+Psychology senior experience, counts as a Liberal Learning writing intensive course Prerequisites: Senior status, a minimum GPA of 2.5, PSY 299 and permission of the instructor Students are involved in the central core of activity in a psychological research program.
+The research program is directed by a full-time faculty member.
+Students work collaboratively one one project or several related projects which may or may not be lab based.
+This writing-intensive course culminates in an APA style paper and oral presentation to an appropriate audience.